lijikun/orca-linux-deployment/README.md

 # For ORCA version 4

-Tested to work under Debian Stretch amd64 with ORCA 4.1.2 using OpenMPI 3.1.3.
+Tested to work under Debian 9 (Stretch) and Ubuntu LTS 18.04 (amd64) with ORCA version 4.1.2 using OpenMPI 3.1.3.

 I tried to use the static-linked binary version but it crashed into a segfault without any meaningful error message, so we have to use the *shared-library* version here.

-1. Assuming you have sudo privileges, download and install openmpi-3.1.3 from source.
+1. Make sure you have sudo privileges, download and install openmpi-3.1.3 from source.
 Change the directory names as necessory:

         cd /tmp
         wget https://download.open-mpi.org/release/open-mpi/v3.1/openmpi-3.1.3.tar.gz